 2. Face Value

-Face value is the price of shares when they are first issued in the market.
+Face value is the price of shares when they are created for the market.
 For financial institutions, the par value and face value are used to refer to the same thing.
-The face value is set to comply with state laws, requiring that companies not sell their shares below the face value.
+The face value, according to state laws, requires that companies not sell their shares below face value.
 It is the minimum price that each shareholder is expected to pay for each share of stock.
 Any benefits offered to shareholders consider the face value of shares.

 How a Share Premium Account is Used